 The geology program offers students a variety of opportunities to investigate the materials that constitute and the processes that shape the earth.
 Classroom, laboratory, and field work provide a base for careers related to energy, the environment, and the exploration for and production of petroleum and mineral resources.
 Graduates of the program are prepared to enter these fields and/or pursue advanced study in the geosciences.

 Coursework in calculus and physics is strongly recommended, particularly for students contemplating graduate study.
-The recommended courses, or higher, are MAT 126, MAT 127, PHY 111, and PHY 112.
+The recommended courses are MAT 126, MAT 127, PHY 111, PHY 112, and upper-division courses in chemistry, mathematics and physics.
 Each student should choose the appropriate courses by advisement, beginning with entry into the major.

 Student majors are strongly encouraged to pursue independent research under faculty supervision or an internship experience.
-Students may find additional information about undergraduate research possibilities from faculty and by visiting the Office of Undergraduate Research Web site at undergraduateresearch.buffalostate.edu/.
+Students may find additional information about undergraduate research possibilities from faculty and by visiting the Undergraduate Research Office website.

 A departmental honors program also is available.
 Students should contact the department for additional information.